 Fellow Creatures aims to promote awareness of the growing numbers of endangered, threatened and vulnerable animals worldwide and the possible solutions to stop the extinction of these animals.
+Climate change caused by unsustainable farming practices and the use of fossil fuels is causing extinctions.
+Habitat loss due to pollution, farming and population growth is causing extinctions.
+Wild animal poaching is causing extinctions.

 Adopting a meat free, preferably vegan diet can help stop deforestation of the world’s rainforests.
 By far the leading cause of the deforestation of the Amazon rainforest in South America is due to animal agriculture.
 Fires are started to clear land for more cattle.
 Most of the soy grown there is to feed cattle.
 More resources are needed to raise cattle than to grow plants directly for human consumption.

 Much of the deforestation of the rainforests of Southern Asia is due to palm oil production.
 Palm oil is used extensively in everyday consumer items such food, cosmetics, cleaning products etc… Palm oil is even used in cattle feed.
 Palm oil is used to make biofuel, which was thought to be a sustainable replacement for fossil fuel until it became obvious the destruction of the rainforests due to palm oil was not acceptable nor sustainable.
 In recent years the Indonesian Government has been reducing imports of foreign beef and has encouraged local farmers to raise more beef, and has even enacted laws to ensure increases in cattle population, saying that female cows must always be pregnant either by artificial insemination or natural mating.
-There is also government regulation against the slaughter of productive females
+There is also government regulation against the slaughter of productive females.

 How you can help…